 * Banks in focus include Credit Suisse, Baer, Wegelin

-ZURICH, Sept 4 (Reuters) - The United States has written to Switzerland to set an ultimatum to hand over detailed information on its citizens using Swiss accounts to dodge tax or see Credit Suisse and nine other banks face charges, newspapers reported on Sunday.
+ZURICH, Sept 4 The United States has written to Switzerland to demand it hands over detailed information this week on its citizens using Swiss accounts to dodge tax or see Credit Suisse and nine other banks face charges, newspapers reported on Sunday.

 The letter, quoted by two Swiss Sunday papers, was sent by U.S. Deputy Attorney General James Cole on Aug.
 31 and demands detailed figures on tax evasion at Credit Suisse by Tuesday and also seeks information from nine other smaller Swiss banks.

-In the letter, Cole demands that Switzerland quickly deliver a significant number of client accounts, the Sonntagszeitung reported, adding that U.S. authorities are also ready to test a Swiss offer to settle the dispute under existing law.
+In the letter, Cole demands that Switzerland quickly deliver a significant number of client accounts, the SonntagsZeitung reported, adding that U.S. authorities are also ready to examine a Swiss offer to settle the dispute.

-Switzerland last month made a proposal to try to kickstart talks to settle its impasse with U.S. authorities, offering to hand over data on groups of clients despite strict bank secrecy.
+Switzerland last month made a proposal to try to kickstart talks to settle its impasse with U.S. authorities, offering to hand over data on groups of clients under a pending new bilateral tax treaty despite strict bank secrecy.

 A long tradition of bank secrecy has helped Switzerland build up a $2 trillion offshore financial industry, but the country has agreed in recent years to do more to help hunt tax cheats amid a global crackdown on tax havens.

 US SEEKS THOUSANDS OF CLIENT NAMES